-The 2 categories for the 2013 contest are Piano and Woodwinds, Brass & Percussion.
+The 2 categories for the 2014 contest are Voice and Strings.
 The entry fee is $50 and application may only be made through our website by clicking on the Young Artists Competition Application.

 The contest is limited to the first 25 eligible students.
-Applicants must be residents of California not older than age 26 at the time of the competition.
+Applicants must be residents of California not older than age 26 at the time of the competition, or 30 for vocalists.

 Contestants are to prepare a full concerto or concert piece and a solo piece of contrasting style.
+Vocalists are to prepare three selections: an aria from opera or oratorio, one song from lieder, and one selection from operetta or musical theatre.
 Selections are to be performed from memory unless prior arrangements are made with the Young Artists Competition chairman.

 Applicants will provide their own accompanist and original scores of their music will be made available for the judges.